0ff1ane/fastapi-sqlalchemy2-alembic/README.md

   Simple Todo App backend

+## Reasons
+Most of the FastAPI tutorials out there use SqlAlchemy 1.
+Setting it up with SqlAlchemy 2 and Alembic was a bit of a chore.
+Hope this helps someone out there.

-# For a setup with InertiaJS serving Svelte file.
+# For a setup with InertiaJS serving Svelte files.
 Check this [branch](https://github.com/0ff1ane/fastapi-sqlalchemy2-alembic/tree/inertia-svelte)

 ## Setup